kristianhalte/example-github-issues/README.md

 - [x] reference issue ID in commit comment
 - [x] reference commit hash in issue comment
 - [x] reference commit hash in commit comment

+## Learnings
+- checkboxes in issue becomes tasks
+- can't open issues from tasks, but can reference issue in task
+- can't open an issue from a comment